gautamkrishnar/tcso/README.md

 9. Submit a pull request :smile:

 ##### Improving the existing TcSo
-You can browse the available profanity finding library and improve its code if needed and dont forget to submit a new pull request.
+You can browse the available TcSo and improve its code if needed and dont forget to submit a new pull request.

 ##### Not interested in coding?